vosjo/speedyfit/README.md

              raw: available
              integrated: available

+If you get an error like:

+    SPEEDYFIT_MODELS environmental variable not set.
+CAN NOT find models!
+    Please point the SPEEDYFIT_MODELS variable to the directory where you stored models.
+On bash use: export SPEEDYFIT_MODELS='<path to extracted atmosphere models>'

-If you get "NOT FOUND" for any of the models, check that the "SPEEDYFIT_MODELS" variable is correctly set up.
+Check that your "SPEEDYFIT_MODELS" variable is correctly set up.
+If you get "NOT FOUND" for any of the models, check that the "SPEEDYFIT_MODELS" variable points to the correct directory, and that the directory contains the extracted atmosphere models.

 To uninstall Speedyfit, run: